refinedev/refine/documentation/blog/2023-03-15-refine-vs-blitzjs.md

 Run the command `blitz generate all todo name:string`.
 That will create the necessary model, query, mutations, and page routes.
 We also passed in the `string` type for the to-do task values.

-Similarly to the refine scaffold, Blitz took care of creating separate files for the create, read, update, and delete operations for the to-do tasks.
+Similarly to the Refine scaffold, Blitz took care of creating separate files for the create, read, update, and delete operations for the to-do tasks.

 To test it out, restart your developer server by pressing `Ctrl` + `C` on your keyboard and then run `blitz dev`.
 Then open your browser and navigate to [localhost:3000/todos](http://localhost:3000/todos).